wengmister/roboplan/README.md

 # roboplan
-Modern and performant motion planning library based on Pinocchio
+Modern and performant motion planning library based on Pinocchio.